 The Company has appointed the General Counsel of the Company (or his or her successor in office) as the Company's Insider Trading Compliance Officer.

 The duties of the Insider Trading Compliance Officer shall include, but not be limited to, the following:

-e) Performance of cross checks of available materials, which may include Forms 3, 4 and 5, Form 144, officers and directors questionnaires, and reports received from the Company's stock administrator and transfer agent, to determine trading activity by officers, directors and others who have, or may have, access to Inside Information.
+- Performance of cross checks of available materials, which may include Forms 3, 4 and 5, Form 144, officer and director questionnaires, and reports received from the Company's stock administrator and transfer agent, to determine trading activity by officers, directors and others who have, or may have, access to Inside Information.